apikou/datacleaning/README.md

 *     and i have to set the names for this table like this :
 *     names (mydata) <- c("subject","activity",names(subcmbdata))

-*9: create tidy data set with the average of each variable for each subject and
+* 9: Create tidy data set with the average of each variable for each subject and
 *    each activity (mean of the means) by using the aggregate function like this:
 *    mytidy1 <- aggregate(mydata,by=list(mydata$subject,mydata$activity),FUN=mean)
 *    * aggregate() adds two columns "Group.1" and "Group.2" for a readable table i removed them.
-*10: I renamed the numeric activity labels with real names like this :
+* 10: I renamed the numeric activity labels with real names like this :
 *     mytidy1$activity[mytidy1$actvity==1] <- "waliking"
       ........same for other codes 2,3,4,5,6
-*11: finally i write the content of my tidy table (mytidy1) into a file called
-     mytidy1.txt without row names no quotes and number in a scientific format
+* 11: Finally i write the content of my tidy table (mytidy1) into a file called mytidy1.txt without row names no quotes and number in a scientific format
--12: i force R to go back to the first directory where "UCI HAR Dataset" was
+* 12: Force R to go back to the first directory where "UCI HAR Dataset" was
       extracted , and this to be able to make fresh R runs.
-*13 : thanks for your time and thanks coursera for the opportunity.
+* 13: Thanks for your time and thanks coursera for the opportunity.